knative/build/tekton-proposal.md

 When someone asks, "is there a way to run CI/CD on Kubernetes?" we should be able to say, "yes, because Tekton Pipelines focuses on exactly that."

-Until separate Tekton governance is established (weeks, not months), Tekton Pipelines work will continue to be overseen by the Knative Build WG -- largely by Christie (@, as she has been doing a great job leading Pipelines work so far -- though this will likely cause confusion and should be resolved as soon as possible.
+Until separate Tekton governance is established (weeks, not months), Tekton Pipelines work will continue to be overseen by the Knative Build WG -- largely by Christie (@bobcatfish), as she has been doing a great job leading Pipelines work so far -- though this will likely cause confusion and should be resolved as soon as possible.
 How we resolve that is TBD, and I think that's outside the scope of this proposal.

 ## Future Directions